Ukraine skeleton athlete Heraskevych appeals Games ban with CAS, wants supervised run

 Google Preferred Source badge

-MILAN, Feb 12 - Disqualified Ukrainian skeleton racer Vladyslav Heraskevych has appealed his Winter Olympics competition ban over a helmet depicting dead Ukrainian athletes with the Court of Arbitration for Sport, CAS said on Thursday.
+MILAN – Disqualified Ukrainian skeleton racer Vladyslav Heraskevych has appealed his Winter Olympics competition ban over a helmet depicting dead Ukrainian athletes with the Court of Arbitration for Sport, CAS said on Feb 12.

 He is demanding his reinstatement or a supervised run, it said.

-With the competition having started shortly after Heraskevych was disqualified on Thursday morning, and the final two runs scheduled for Friday evening, he has asked CAS to supervise a run that would keep him in the competition pending a final decision by the court, CAS said.
+With the competition having started shortly after Heraskevych was disqualified in the morning on Feb 12, and the final two runs scheduled for the evening on Feb 13, he has asked CAS to supervise a run that would keep him in the competition pending a final decision by the court, CAS said.

 “Mr Heraskevych argues that the exclusion is disproportionate, unsupported by any technical or safety violation and causes irreparable sporting harm to him,” it said in a statement.